Testing Simulink models

 - Support of different data file formats like *.mat, *.dat, *.mdf, *.csv

-- Use of MATLAB m-scripts during test exxecution and for the test assessment
+- Use of MATLAB m-scripts during test execution and for the test assessment

 - Support of Simulink and TargetLink Data Dictionaries

-- Tests of Simulink models containing continuous parts
+- Testing Simulink models that contain continuous parts

 - Support of AUTOSAR signals